 The major factor allowing us to achieve visiting both Istria and Dalmatia was the mode of transport we chose.
 We booked our car online on ‘Nova Rent A Car’ – all you need to do is reserve your car online by just providing your credit card details, cancellation is free till a day prior to the pick up date and you don’t have to pay till you pick up the car.
 The reviews about “Sixt” and a similar sounding “Nova Car Hire” in Croatia are pretty bad.
 The roads in Croatia are amazing to drive on, we traveled 1400+ kms in 10 days!
 The difficult thing is figuring out the parking meters, they operate differently in different cities, some have manual parking meters, while some allow you to pay via an app (PayDo).

 Though Croatia was inducted as a EU member in 2013, Euro isn’t accepted yet, so ensure you have your Croatian Kuna with you.
 We exchanged our currency and got our mobile SIM cards at Zagreb airport.
-1 Croatian Kuna is approx 1o.48 Indian rupees, so the value of the rupee is higher!
+1 Croatian Kuna is approx 1o.48 Indian rupees.

 After landing in Zagreb on a late evening, we scurried to the city centre (taking a bus from the airport – there is one available every 30 mins) to take the midnight bus to the city of Pula.
 We booked our tickets from Zagreb to Pula online here.